aspose-svg/Aspose.SVG-Documentation/content/net/how-to-work-with-aspose-svg-api/how-to-create-nft/_index.md

 ## **Create your own NFT**
-A smart contract is a program that runs on a blockchain and uses a blockchain's ability to track a state, transactions, and interact with addresses.
-Aspose.SVG offers an online NFT app that allows you generate an NFT smart contract to create your own NFT image.
+Aspose.SVG offers an online NFT app that allows generating an NFT smart contract to create your own image NFT.
 Also, it encodes SVG document's content to its equivalent string representation encoded with base-64 digits.
-NFT app makes a smart contract that can be used for the creation of NFT images.
-This smart contract is written in Solidity language and can be compiled via any Ethereum tools like Remix or Hardhat.
-Remix is one of the most well-known Ethereum tools for smart contract development on Solidity-based blockchains.
-It is easy to use, and you may use it for smart contract testing.
+NFT has a URI that points to data containing the NFT metadata and the corresponding visuals.
+We generate smart contact based on `ERC721URIStorage` interface, which allows keeping the image as Base64 encoded string inside `tokenURI` storage.
+The smart contract is written in Solidity language and can be compiled via any Ethereum tools like Remix or Hardhat.

 To create a smart contract you need to follow a few steps:

  - Open the [NFT app](https://products.aspose.app/svg/encoding/svg-to-nft)  or [NFT Smart Contract](https://products.aspose.app/svg/encoding/ico-to-nft) app by clicking on the link.

  - Add an SVG or ICO image for NFT making.

  - Enter the NFT metadata.
 Make sure to add an NFT Name and NFT description to your NFT.
 Owners can add metadata or attributes pertaining to the asset in NFT.
 For example, artists can sign their digital work with their own signature in the NFT metadata.

- - Run the application by clicking the "Encode" button.
-When encoding is completed, the SVG or ICO  image will be encoded to Base64 format, and the smart contract will be generated.
-After that, you can copy them to the clipboard or download them as files.

- Note: We recommend you not upload large files to create an NFT smart contract as the file size affects the transaction fee.
-The larger the file size, the higher the fee!
-You will pay a fee when uploading the NFT to the server and performing any actions with NFT, such as validating the token, putting it up for auction for sale, etc.

    The NFT metadata includes:

    - "name" - name of the NFT;
    - "description" - a human-readable NFT description;
    - "image" - this is the URL to the NFT image.
    - "imageURI" - a URI pointing to a resource with mime-type image/* representing the asset to which this NFT represents.
    - "attributes" - these are the custom attributes, which will give your NFT a little more unique and will appear for each of your assets.

-Why is the NFT smart contract needed?
-NFT is a digital creative intellectual property that is used mostly for art, music, collectibles and more.
-NFT is generated using a smart contract that sits on a blockchain.
-NFT has a unique identification code and metadata that differs one NFT from another, making it work differently from a cryptocurrency coin.
-NFT smart contract is a piece of software code that allows the network to store the information transparent and immutable.
-Eventually, this code is what controls the digital asset known as NFT.
+ - Run the application by clicking the "Encode" button.
+When encoding is completed, the SVG or ICO  image will be encoded to Base64 format, and the smart contract will be generated.
+After that, you can copy them to the clipboard or download them as files.

+ - Finally, you need to deposit your smart contract onto a server where it can be accessed by potential buyers.
+Remix is one of the most well-known Ethereum tools for smart contract development on Solidity-based blockchains.
+It is easy to use, and you may use it for smart contract testing.

+**Note:** We recommend you not upload large files to create an NFT smart contract as the file size affects the transaction fee.
+The larger the file size, the higher the fee!
+You will pay a fee when uploading the NFT to the server and performing any actions with NFT, such as validating the token, putting it up for auction for sale, etc.

 {{% alert color="primary" %}}